iamrainyday/huiqihu.github.io/index.md

 ![](SC.png)

-*RDMA-Redis: A RMDA equipped Redis system.

-*
+* RDMA-Redis: A RMDA equipped Redis system.
+The system is a forked branch of the Redis system, which is the most popular in-memory key-value stores enabling high-performance caching.
+RDMA-redis augment Redis with

 * Cedar: a scalable RDBMS built on distributed LSM-structure.
 The system has many successfull application in industry companies.
-The system is avaiable at <https://github.com/daseECNU/Cedar/commits/master>
+The system is avaiable at <https://github.com/daseECNU/Cedar/commits/master>.
+The paper is avaiable at [Solar: Towards a Shared-Everything Database on Distributed Log-Structured Storage] (https://www.usenix.org/conference/atc18/presentation/zhu)

-The paper:

 #### Selected Publications